charliedevelopment/vagrant-craft-environment/README.md

 Before starting up the VM, there are a few additional steps to get Vagrant where needed.
 Open a shell/prompt and do the following:

 Run `vagrant plugin install vagrant-vbguest` to ensure the VirtualBox tools are installed on the guest OS when initialized.

-Run `vagrant plugin install vagrant-triggers` to add script trigger hooks that are used to help teardown the environment when the VM is destroyed.

 ### VM Setup